-To set a schedule for the URL filter, click the Set schedule icon ().
-In the opened window, from the Rule drop-down list, select the Create rule value to create a new schedule (see the Schedule section, page 275) or select the Select an existing one value to use the existing one.
-Existing schedules are displayed in the Rule name drop-down list.
+To set a schedule for the URL filter, click the Set schedule button ().
+In the opened window, you can create a new schedule (see the Schedule section, page 264) or use the existing one.
+Existing schedules are displayed in the Interval of execution drop-down list in the simplified mode.